Trial of Benjamin Netanyahu: Case 1000

 In Case 1000, Netanyahu is accused of having a conflict of interest while he was the Minister of Communications and handled affairs related to Arnon Milchan's business interests.
 The prosecution alleges that Netanyahu received expensive cigars and champagne worth $195,000 from Milchan and James Packer, a friend of Milchan's, over a period of 20 years, as well as jewelry for Netanyahu's wife Sara worth $3,100.
-The charges cite three separate incidents in which Netanyahu allegedly assisted Milchan:
+The charges cite three incidents in which Netanyahu allegedly assisted Milchan:

 As per the allegations, in 2013, Prime Minister Netanyahu actively advocated for the extension of tax exemptions for returning residents, a measure that held significant financial advantages for Milchan.
 It is alleged that he engaged with officials from the Ministry of Finance on this matter.
 However, they opposed the initiative, citing its inconsistency with national interests, leading to the denial of the exemption extension.

-As per the allegations, in the years 2013–2014, Netanyahu asked John Kerry on three separate occasions, to help Milchan in securing a US Visa.
+As per the allegations, in the years 2013–2014, Netanyahu asked John Kerry on three occasions, to help Milchan in securing a US Visa.

 As per the allegations, in 2015, Netanyahu instructed the director general of the Ministry of Communications, Shlomo Filber, to aid Milchan in regulatory matters.
 This directive was related to a merger deal between the communications companies Reshet and Keshet, with the aim of ensuring the profitability of an investment that Milchan was considering.